-In Paris the carnival has a long story and can be traced back to the Middle-Ages.
-After a long hiatus between 1952 and 1997 the tradition of the Paris Carnival has been revived through a noisy colourful parade drawing tens of thousands Parisians and visitors from the Place Gambetta to the Place de la République.
+In Paris, the carnival has a long story and dates back to the Middle Ages.
+After a long hiatus between 1952 and 1997, the tradition of the Paris Carnival wa revived through a noisy colourful parade drawing tens of thousands of Parisians and visitors from the Place Gambetta to the Place de la République.

 What are the origins of the Paris Carnival?

 Mardi-Gras (Fat Tuesday) is a special day.
 Tradition has it that carnivals take place on that day.

 It is time to eat beignets such as oreillettes (crispy fried pastries with icing sugar) and beignets de carnaval (small balls of deep-fried dough dusted with granulated sugar).

 The Paris Carnival has a long story to tell.
 After a long interruption between 1952 and 1997, it came back to life again.